GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_multicomputer.md

 ## Execution and Results

 To run this example you'll need to use two computers, running one part of the federation on each.
-Each computer can launch its part of the federation with "helics_cli"
+Each computer can launch its part of the federation with the following HELICS runner commands

 ```shell-session
 $ helics run --path=./multi_computer_1_runner.json